dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 In order to test error handling I need a route which throws an exception:

+<pre><code>let errorAction =
+    fun _ -&gt; async { return failwith &quot;Uncaught exception!!&quot; }

-<pre><code>let app =
+let app =
     choose [
         GET &gt;=&gt; path &quot;/&quot; &gt;=&gt; OK &quot;Hello World!&quot;
-        GET &gt;=&gt; path &quot;/error&quot; &gt;=&gt; failwith &quot;Uncaught exception!!&quot;
+        GET &gt;=&gt; path &quot;/error&quot; &gt;=&gt; errorAction
         NOT_FOUND &quot;Resource not found.&quot;
     ]</code></pre>

-The [default Suave error handler](https://github.com/SuaveIO/suave/blob/master/src/Suave/Web.fs#L14) will return a 500 Internal Server error and output the exception message in plain text.
+The [default Suave error handler](https://github.com/SuaveIO/suave/blob/releases/v1.x/src/Suave/Web.fs#L14) will return a 500 Internal Server error and a static message in plain text, unless you run your application locally in which case it will return the exception message in HTML.

-If you wanted to change the default behaviour and provide a different implementation, then you can do this by providing your own error handler when configuring the web server.
-As per [API documentation](https://suave.io/api.html#server-configuration) you can set a function of type `ErrorHandler` in the `SuaveConfig`.
+If you wanted to change the default behaviour and provide a different implementation, then you can do this by setting a custom function of type `ErrorHandler` as part of the web server configuration.

-The `ErrorHandler` type is defined as the following:
+The `ErrorHandler` type is defined as following:

 <pre><code>type ErrorHandler = Exception -&gt; String -&gt; HttpContext -&gt; WebPart</code></pre>

-In other words you can declare a new error handler and configure it like this:
+For example you can declare a new error handler like this:

 <pre><code>let customErrorHandler ex msg ctx =
+    // Change implementation as you wish
     INTERNAL_ERROR (&quot;Custom error handler: &quot; + msg) ctx

 let customConfig =